Vennila Veedu

 Vennila Veedu is a 2014 Indian Tamil-language drama film written and directed by Vetri Mahalingam.
 Produced by P. V. Arun, the film stars Mirchi Senthil, Vijayalakshmi, and Srinda.
 Cinematography is by D. Kannan, editing by V. J. Sabu Joseph, and the soundtrack is scored by Dhanraj Manickam.
 The film was released on 10 October 2014.
-The film is based on a theme similar to the short story The Necklace by Guy de Maupassant.
+The film is based on a theme similar to the short story "The Necklace" by Guy de Maupassant.

 Plot

 A village couple, Karthik and Thenmozhi, migrates to the city after their marriage.
 Karthik works as a manager in a firm, and the couple lives happily and helps everyone around according to their capacity.
 They have a beautiful daughter, Vennila.
 Meanwhile, Ilavarasi, a new neighbor in their apartment, arrives.
 She lives right next door.
-Ilavarasi is the daughter of a rich moneylender and greedy loan shark who goes to any extent to get his loaned money back from the people who borrowed it.
+Ilavarasi is the daughter of a rich moneylender and greedy loan shark who will go to any lengths to get his loaned money back from those who borrowed it.
 He also loves his daughter and will get anything she points at and will do anything for her.
-Ilavarasi, as a result of this upbringing, is an arrogant, spoilt brat of a man and is married to a spineless man who does whatever she bids him to do.
-Though Thenu does not have a good opinion about Ilavarasi in the beginning, they become friends after an incident where Ilavarasi thrashes a stalker who was harassing Thenu repeatedly over the phone.
+Ilavarasi, as a result of this upbringing, is an arrogant, spoiled brat of a man and is married to a spineless man who does whatever she bids him.
+Though Thenu initially does not have a good opinion about Ilavarasi, they become friends after Ilavarasi thrashes a stalker who repeatedly harassed Thenu over the phone.
 Soon, the women become good friends, enjoy each other's company over the day, and spend a lot of time together.

 One day, when Karthik and Thenu are preparing for a wedding in Karthik's employer's family, Thenu says that she has only a simple jewellery and will feel out of place and belittled at such a grand wedding.
-Since Karthik is not in a comfortable financial state to buy her some jewels, she decides to ask Ilavarasi if she could borrow her necklace and return it after the ceremony, and Ilavarasi happily obliges.
+Since Karthik is not in a comfortable financial state to buy her some jewels, she decides to ask Ilavarasi to borrow her necklace and return it after the ceremony, and Ilavarasi happily obliges.
 The trouble begins when a chain snatcher steals the necklace on their way back home.